-When it opened in Glasgow in 1992 the Roger Billcliffe Gallery is Scotland’s largest private gallery, occupying five floors of an early 19th century building in the heart of Glasgow.
+When it opened in Glasgow in 1992 the Roger Billcliffe Gallery was Scotland’s largest private gallery, occupying five floors of an early 19th century building in the heart of Glasgow.
 We left that building in July 2022 and will reopen nearby in new premises in September 2022

 The Gallery opened in 1992, taking over the building formerly occupied by the Fine Art Society plc where Roger Billcliffe had been Director since 1979.
 The Gallery now specialises in exhibiting the best of Scottish contemporary and 20th century painting with changing monthly exhibitions, primarily solo shows although group exhibitions are usually presented during the summer months.

-The Roger Billcliffe Gallery is a participant in the Scottish Arts Council’s “Own Art” interest free loan scheme for loans up to £2,500.
+The Roger Billcliffe Gallery is a participant in the “Own Art” interest free loan scheme for loans up to £2,500.

 In addition, Roger Billcliffe’s own interests in the work of Charles Rennie Mackintosh, the Glasgow Boys and the Scottish Colourists, on whom he has published widely, are reflected in the many private and public sales and consultancies which the Gallery undertakes.

 For a fee the Gallery also undertakes valuations and is able to act as adviser to individual and corporate collectors on the development of their collections.

 Roger Billcliffe opened his Gallery in Glasgow in 1992 acquiring his premises from The Fine Art Society where he had been a Director since 1979, responsible for the Society’s two Scottish Galleries in Glasgow and Edinburgh.